bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

   * Run the controller - working on it...
 * Config file processing
   * cpu/memory for controllers
+  * test
+* Create command line status
+  * streams-on-mesos status --zkconnect <zookeeper> -d <domain>
+    * Check how symphony passes --status to the ResourceManagerServer (not documented)
+* Validate Stop
+  * Prevent shutdown (unless --force) if we have resources being used

 ## Development Questions:
 * What to do if more newRequests than offers can handle?
 * sampleRM had a lot of logic about re-using resources that are already beeing used but were not excluded by the new allocateResources request.
 Should we implement that?
 When would you do that?
 Would we do that in the case that we configured the resource manager to take entire offers?
+* How does Descriptor ResourceKind {CONTAINER, UNKNOWN, PHYSICAL_HOST,...} field impact how it is used?

 ## Future:
 * Resource packing when offers have more resources that needed (see Building applications on mesos book)